Access IPOs

 Fees are hefty as is to be expected in venture capital.
 You are paying for unique access to a pool of pre-IPO companies that’s hard to find anywhere else for non-accredited investors.

-The ARK Venture Fund has a total expense ratio of 4.22%.
-This total expense ratio includes a 2.75% management fee, 0.65% in distribution fees, and an additional 0.82% in other operating fees.
+The ARK Venture Fund has a total expense ratio of 2.90%.
+This total expense ratio includes a 2.75% management fee, 0.15% in service fees.

 The initial portfolio (as of October 2022) includes positions in Epic Games, Flexport, Freenome, Chipper Cash, Twitter, and MosaicML.